and3rson/raid/assets/index.en.md

   - Include the key with every request in `X-API-Key` header.
   - **When writing front-end code**: you'll need a [polyfill for EventStream](https://github.com/Yaffle/EventSource) since [browser's EventStream API](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) does not allow sending headers with requests.

+Please be aware that this API is rate-limited:

+  - Max request rate from single address: 10 RPS
+  - Max request rate per API key: 100 RPS

-Please be aware that this API is rate-limited.
-If you spam more than 10 RPS, you will be throttled with a HTTP 429 response.
+If you exceed the above limits you will be throttled with a HTTP 429 response.

 ## Endpoints